BYUCamachoLab/simphony/docs/source/starter/install.rst

 can be used in a photonic integrated circuit (PIC) design software such as Simphony.

 See the `SiPANN`_ documentation for installation instructions.
+Note that, due to its large number of dependncies, it is a very large package.

 .. _SiPANN: https://sipann.readthedocs.io/en/latest/